menu

 Demographics

-The per capita income in Jenkinsville in 2018 was $22,709, which is middle income relative to South Carolina, and lower middle income relative to the rest of the US.
-This equates to an annual income of $90,836 for a family of four.
+The per capita income in Jenkinsville in 2018 was $13,730, which is low income relative to South Carolina and the nation.
+This equates to an annual income of $54,920 for a family of four.
+Jenkinsville also has one of the higher rates of people living in poverty in the nation, with 51.85% of its population below the federal poverty line.

 The people who call Jenkinsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jenkinsville residents report their race to be Black or African-American.
 Important ancestries of people in Jenkinsville include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.